 Instructions

-- Meanwhile, in a large skillet, heat the oil over medium heat.
+- Meanwhile, in a large saucepan, heat the oil over medium heat.
 Add the garlic and onion.
-Cook and stir for 5 minutes and until the onion is translucent, not browned.
+Cook and stir for 5 minutes and until the onion is translucent, not browned.2 tablespoons olive oil, 3 garlic cloves, 1 large yellow onion

 - Add the spinach.
 Cook and stir for one minute or until wilted.
-Season with one teaspoon salt.
+Season with one teaspoon salt.4 - 5 cups packed chopped spinach

 - Change the heat to medium-low.
-Then stir in the pumpkin puree and coconut cream—season with sage, marjoram, and garlic powder.
+Then stir in the pumpkin puree—season with sage, marjoram, and garlic powder.2 cans organic pumpkin puree (I use canned), 3 teaspoons dried sage, 2 teaspoons dried marjoram, 1 teaspoon garlic powder

 - Cook and stir for a few minutes until the sauce is sufficiently warm.

-- Drain the pasta when ready and transfer to a large serving bowl.
+- At this point, the pasta should be boiling in the water and almost ready (cooked al dente).
+Drain the pasta when ready and transfer to a large serving bowl.

-- Pour the pumpkin puree pasta sauce over the hot pasta noodles.
+- Pour the pumpkin puree pasta sauce over the hot pasta noodles and stir to combine.

 - Stir until everything is well combined.
 Serve immediately while still hot!